 It is like a child at Christmas time where the light and joy is expressed in their eyes and beams to all of those people around them.
 You see it in their smile and feel it in your heart.
 They make you feel like the most important person in the world when you see them.
 When you are feeling heavy they make you want to lift your burdens and grab on to their joy to feel inner peace.

 Has your light gone out?
 Have the burdens of the demanding life you have created taken over making it hard for you to feel happy?
 Sometimes I can feel alone in the darkness and think it is just me.
 However, I know by the massive amount of people drawn to Oprah Winfrey, Rachel Hollis, Brene Brown, Christianity, and grateful children at Christmas that many of us are also drawn to people who “shine brightly.”
-All the addictions people are facing also show much resort to unhealthy ways to find their happy.
+All the addictions people are facing also show many resort to unhealthy ways to find their happy.

 It seems we have common core culprits for our darkness.
 For me it is usually one of the following: